uvarc/rc-website/content/service/data-analysis.md

 +++

 <p class=lead>Research Computing can help with accessing, preparing, visualizing and analyzing data.
 We can assist you by implementing your analysis strategy in an appropriate computing language, including R, Python and Matlab.
-We will work with you to prepare scripts that are are reproducible, efficient and flexible.</p>
+We will work with you to prepare scripts that are reproducible, efficient and flexible.</p>

 <table class="table table-striped">